 Why Should You Verify a Check

 Banks verify checks to protect themselves from fraud and ultimately theft.
 This is no different for the business or individual who might want to verify a check.
-In a way, it’s a proactive measure you can take to ensure the funds promised on the check are legitimate and available for transfer to your bank.
+In a way, it’s a proactive measure you can take to ensure the funds promised on the check are legitimate and available for transfer to your bank or credit union.

 The bottom line is that fake checks are useless slips of paper—unless you’re a crook and you’re able to pass one off as legitimate (which you shouldn’t do).
 It’s basically a way for a criminal to get away without paying for something they should have.
 Thus, verifying a check is a way to avoid losing money.